ryanechternacht/yardstick-frontend/README.md

 # yardstick-frontend

-This was an early attempt at a yardstick front-end built in clojurescript and leveraging some custom d3 components.
+This was an early attempt at a yardstick front-end.
+This eventually became yardstick-web (although I forget why I migrated now).

 ## Project setup
 ```